 It's more focused on day-to-day work, so people can spend less time managing work progress and giving their best to individual tasks.
 Organizations and businesses are constantly challenged to do more, plan more, and accomplish more.

-That's why people in charge of projects spend countless hours studying ways to boost daily workflow.
+That's why people in charge of projects spend countless hours studying ways to boost daily workflow processes.
 Let's see what they have managed to come up with!

-Efficient workflow is the goal of any company when processes start to become overwhelming.
+An efficient workflow process is the goal of any company when processes start to become overwhelming.
 It helps processes move along the right way the first time.
 This means people will spend less time sending back and forth documents, asking for approval, or identifying errors that force them to repeat a process all over again.

-Workflow efficiency can increase speed, which means your team members can focus on things that matter, like innovations and big ideas.
+Workflow process efficiency can increase speed, which means your team members can focus on things that matter, like innovations and big ideas.
 Additionally, it leads to fewer mistakes.
-If you have a well-defined workflow, you might be able to bypass errors.
+If you have a well-defined workflow process, you might be able to bypass errors.

 Business profitability Cheat Sheet

-Last but not least, efficient workflow increases ROI, helping you get more out of what you spend on your business, minimizing wasted hours and costly mistakes.
+Last but not least, efficient workflow processes increase ROI, helping you get more out of what you spend on your business, minimizing wasted hours and costly mistakes.

-In a workflow, steps are a predefined framework of tasks.
-They offer clarity on what happens at each stage of the workflow until the end.
+In a workflow process, steps are a predefined framework of tasks.
+They offer clarity on what happens at each stage of the workflow process until the end.
 Based on processes, these steps can be automated or manual.
-Also, steps in the workflow can be branched, linear, or a mixture of both.
+Also, steps in the workflow process can be branched, linear, or a mixture of both.

-Stakeholders are people who are responsible for specific tasks in the workflow.
-They are assigned to either the whole workflow, group of steps, or individual actions.
-In some workflows, steps are entirely automated, and in this case, stakeholders become less active.
-However, they step into the workflow when an issue appears or during specific conditions.
+Stakeholders are people who are responsible for specific tasks in the workflow process.
+They are assigned to either the whole workflow process, group of steps, or individual actions.
+In some workflow processes, steps are entirely automated, and in this case, stakeholders become less active.
+However, they step into the workflow process when an issue appears or during specific conditions.

-Developing and applying workflow won't be enough to ensure operational efficiency.
-We have to evaluate workflow efficiency to ensure project goals are met.
-If we want to boost workflow in the office, we need to keep tabs on the output and workflow while improving its efficiency empowers teams to do more with less effort and time.
+Developing and applying workflow processes won't be enough to ensure operational efficiency.
+We have to evaluate workflow process efficiency to ensure project goals are met.
+If we want to boost workflow processes in the office, we need to keep tabs on the output and the workflow process while improving its efficiency empowers teams to do more with less effort and time.

-Review the existing workflows.
+Review the existing workflow processes.
 To change or upgrade something, review current processes and identify areas that need improvement.
 Keep in mind that this analysis should involve employee feedback.
 Additionally, you need to go through responsibilities and processes to ensure work allocation and optimal resource usage.